Maternal Mortality Review Committees and Their Potential Impact on Maternal Mortality Rates

 An upcoming Network for Public Health Law and National Health Law Program issue brief will examine the steps MMRCs take to review maternal deaths and how they make recommendations to prevent future deaths.

-This blog post was developed by Daniel Young, MPH., Health Policy Fellow for the Network for Public Health Law–Southeastern Region and National Health Law Program.
+This post by Daniel Young, MPH., Health Policy Fellow for the Network for Public Health Law–Southeastern Region and National Health Law Program.

 Support for the Network is provided by the Robert Wood Johnson Foundation (RWJF).
 The views expressed in this post do not necessarily represent the views of, and should not be attributed to, RWJF.